-- Folding backrest (photo 3) 43 cm backrest height. - To save space when transporting folded and unoccupied, operate lever (A) by pulling it and fold the top of the backrest.
+- Height adjustable fixed backrest: (photo 2) Fold the chair slightly to facilitated the operation, loosen screws (A) with an Allen key (5 mm).
+Adjust to the desired height and firmly tighten the two screws (A). - Folding backrest (photo 3) 45 cm backrest height. - To save space when transporting folded and unoccupied, operate lever (B) by pulling or pushing it and fold the top of the backrest.
 To return to the initial position, bring the top in the vertical position; it locks automatically.